Do you know anyone who is looking for help with their addictions and mental health?

 A person can go on the internet to get information on what is in their area.
 If you are interested in finding supportive services, you can look for these options in your community:

-1. Hotlines and warmlines: They provide immediate support by telephone for people in emotional states and people with mental health conditions.
-Where hotlines provide emergency support and crisis intervention, warmlines provide assistance, comfort, and referral services.
-Hotlines and warmlines can provide referrals to help and care for those who are struggling.
+1. Hotlines and warmlines: They provide support by telephone for people in emotional states and people with mental health conditions.
+Hotlines provide emergency support and crisis intervention and warmlines provide assistance, comfort, and referral services.

 2. Drop-in Centers: These are organizations that are generally run by people with mental health conditions for their peers.
 Drop-in centers may organize activities such as support groups that can help you or your loved ones.

 3. Support groups: These groups meet at various places in your community such as churches, schools, or government buildings.
-You can find support groups on the Internet, local mental health centers and restaurants, or by asking other people.
+You can find support groups on the Internet, local mental health centers, or by asking other people.

 Financial Help for Your Mental Health

-If you do not have a lot of money, you can talk to your doctor, an insurance provider, a mental health professional, or a local community health center to discuss options like sliding scale fees, insurance coverage, and potential financial assistance programs available in your area.
-You can also contact your county or state mental health agencies for more information.
+If you do not have a lot of money, you can talk to your doctor, an insurance provider, a mental health professional, or your local health center to discuss options like sliding scale fees, insurance coverage, and potential financial assistance programs available in your area.

 1. Health Insurance: Insurance through the federal government is available through Medicare, Medicaid, or an insurance plan offered through the Affordable Care Act Marketplace.
 Government insurance and ACA healthcare plans are prohibited from denying coverage or charging more to cover a pre-existing condition, including mental health issues or substance abuse.

-2. Medicare and Medicaid for mental health: Medicaid and Medicare are federally funded insurance programs and qualifying is based on income, age, and disability status.
+2. Medicare and Medicaid: Medicaid and Medicare are federally funded insurance programs and qualifying is based on income, age, and disability status.
 Medicare is a federal program for people 65 and older, while Medicaid is a joint federal and state program for low-income people.
-Both programs provide health insurance that covers hospital stays, doctor visits, and other services.
+Both programs provide health insurance that covers doctor visits.

 4. Community mental health centers: These centers offer low-cost or free care on a sliding scale to the public.
 Typical services include emergency services, therapy, and psychiatric care for adults and for children.
 You can expect to go through an interview that determines the care you will receive.

 5. Your insurance policy: The first thing to find out is what mental health benefits your insurance policy offers.
-Review your insurance policy so that you are clear about whether your policy includes coverage for mental health services, types of services that are covered, the amount paid for these services, and any steps you must take to have treatment covered.
+Review your insurance policy so that you are clear about whether your policy includes coverage for mental health services and any steps you must take to have certain services covered.

 6. Manage your prescription costs: It is important to let your doctor know if you cannot afford your prescriptions.
 Discuss with your doctor if switching to generic drugs or less expensive brand-name prescription drugs is a safe option for you.